Bookstore and Beacon: Owners of Moon Palace Books granted the Midwest Bookseller of the Year award

 "Through Moon Palace, Angela and Jamie have been a voice and a fearless champion for the disenfranchised in a heartbroken community,” says Morgan.

-The following is a slideshow of pictures Jamie took from in and around the store during the uprising.
+The following is a gallery of pictures Jamie took from in and around the store during the uprising.

 Moon Palace’s story is ultimately one of perseverance, through three locations, a global pandemic, and civil unrest.
 The bright colors on their storefront, the adorable sloth mascot sitting on books and eating pizza--they tell you to keep calm and keep on reading.
 Their storefront untouched by fire or vandalism suggests there’s hope to be had, that we will come together to embrace a new day free from racism.